Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Simulation Results

 \section{Simulation Results}

-We evaluate SPCP-TFC by simulated traffic matrices, because the simulation approach could provide the ground-truth baseline data, perform abundant experiments independently, and change parameters to verify an algorithm's stability.
-Consequently, we first introduces the simulation techniques.
+We evaluate the SPCP-TFC scheme by synthetic traffic matrices, because the simulation approach could provide the ground-truth baseline data, perform multiple experiments independently, and vary simulation parameters for the sensitivity analysis.
+Consequently, we first introduce the simulation techniques in this section.

-Suppose the network has $10$ nodes, the measurement window is one week, and the minimal time interval is $\Delta t$ = $5$ minutes.
-Under this setting, each traffic matrix $X\in\mathbb{R}^{T\times P}$ has $P$ = $10^{2}$ = $100$ OD flows in $T$ = $7\times 24\times 12$ = $2016$ time intervals, and it is generated by the following three traffic components.
-(1) For each flow $j$, the baseline traffic $A_{j}$ is the sum of a content $a_{j,0}$ and a few \emph{sin} functions:
+Suppose the backbone network we studied has $10$ nodes, each independent traffic measurement process lasts for one week, and the minimal time interval is $\Delta t$ = $5$ minutes.
+Under these settings, each synthetic traffic matrix $X\in\mathbb{R}^{T\times P}$ records $P$ = $10^{2}$ = $100$ OD flows' traffic during $T$ = $7\times 24\times 12$ = $2016$ consecutive time intervals.
+In our simulation, $X$ is is made up of the following three components, and the baseline component should be generated first since the others need some of its settings. \begin{itemize} \item The baseline traffic matrix $A$.
+Each column $A_{j}$ $(1\leq j\leq P)$ is the sum of a positive constant $a_{j,0}$ and some sine functions: